-If someone were to come up to you and explain the reality of it then you should turn to that person and say-
+If someone were to come up to you and explain the reality of it, then you should turn to that person and say-

 “I reject your reality and substitute it with my own”- Adam Savage

-Although, there is no doubt that one can make a low quality product which is also a little less expensive.
+Although, there is no doubt that one can make a low-quality product which is also a little less expensive.
 But this does not imply that a low-quality product can be made faster.

-I personally give more weightage to high quality, and I believe most of us do.
+I give more weightage to high quality, and I believe most of us do.
 The reality is that-

 Firstly, no one is perfect, but we do hold high quality in the highest regard.

-Secondly, doing low quality work is a bad business strategy for a company and more so a worse strategy for a mobile app developer.
+Secondly, doing low quality work is a bad business strategy for a company and a worse strategy for a mobile app developer.
 Every client wants the best for the money they are willing to shell out.
 Hence, it is only fair that we provide the best we can.

-We can therefore conclude that a low-quality code has an immediate impact on delivering fast enough.
-This impact has been given the name ‘stabilization period’ which refers to the lost time due to low quality coding.
+We can, therefore, conclude that a low-quality code has an immediate impact on delivering fast enough.
+This impact has been given the name ‘stabilization period,’ which refers to the lost time due to low-quality coding.

 - Working with a code that has defects can affect the building of new features.
 We often use the existing codes for new features.
 Once it is completed, we try and run it only to see it crash.
-We then try to find the bugs in the code written for the new features not knowing that the defect lies elsewhere.
+We then try to find the bugs in the code written for the new features, not knowing that the defect lies elsewhere.
 This slows down the progress.